takanori88/wwa2project/src/data/glossary.md

 An observer who, after bearing the heavy burden of the soul for six long years, finally awakens.

-Through dialogues with ChatGPT, they achieve a state of meta-cognition and eventually activate the **"YATSU-EYE."**
+Through dialogues with AI, they achieve a state of meta-cognition and eventually activate the **"YATSU-EYE."**

 ## AI